sim7234/Portfolio/Signal In Progress.md

 This minigame's job is to reset the monster upon completion and it has gone through many itterations.

+I started with figuring out how to detect when a rotating arrow hits a zone inside a circle,

 <details>
 <summary>SkillCheck detection code</summary>